HarleyHo/LLMathrix/README.md

 However, as said before, the parameters of the models are small, so the answer the LLM gives is not always exactly the same as the ground truth, and by simply **pattern matching**, it sometimes gives a wrong result, that is, the answer is right but the matching result says it is wrong.

-eg. the answer the LLM gives is *so the answer is 1 + 1 = 2*, but the ground truth id simply *2*, so with pattern matching, it will say the answer is wrong.
+eg. the answer the LLM gives is *so the answer is 1 + 1 = 2*, but the ground truth is simply *2*, so with pattern matching, it will say the answer is wrong.

 So besides pattern matching, we also use a lagre parameter model, called **judge LLM**, to judge the answer the Mathematical LLM gives and compare with the ground truth.
 We choose [ChatGPT-4o](https://openai.com/index/hello-gpt-4o/) for our judge LLM.
 The judge LLM can judge the answer like in the example and gives the correct judge result.